<span class=Buying a house-and-land package " />

 3. Getting the right type of finance

 Finance for a house and land package is different to a standard home loan mortgage for an existing property.
 A construction loan is used when building a house-and-land package as it allows you to progressively draw down funds to meet ‘progress payments’ when construction milestones are met.
 Often accrued interest on the loan amounts drawn need to be paid as it is incurred whilst the house is being constructed.
 Talk to your lender or mortgage broker to make sure you get the loan product that matches what you are planning to do.
-And don’t forget to check your eligibility for the $15,000 First Homeowners Grant, for either a new house being built or an existing home.
+And don’t forget to check your eligibility for the $15,000 First Home Owner Grant if you are buying or building, a new home.

 4. Aim for no surprises